 5. General Practice Lawyer

-An attorney who engages in general practice does not have specialized training in any field of law but advises clients and represents them in court about a wide range of legal matters and processes.
+An attorney in Oakland California who engages in general practice does not have specialized training in any field of law but advises clients and represents them in court about a wide range of legal matters and processes.
 These kinds of attorneys may have specific interests, but they can also work on various cases.

 6. Family And Divorce Lawyer